thomasbecker/cassandra-quarkus/CONTRIBUTING.md

 ## Coding style -- production code

 Do not use static imports.
-They make things harder to understand when you look at the code someplace where you don't have IDE support, like Github's code view.
+They make things harder to understand when you look at the code without IDE support, like Github's code view.

 Avoid abbreviations in class and variable names.
 A good rule of thumb is that you should only use them if you would also do so verbally.
 For example, "id" and "config" are probably reasonable.